i4ki/dchan/README.md

 the messages, only transfer the written data from the writer thread to the reader, that will then deliver the data to the consumer.

-The ctl file is used for channel settings.
+The ctl file is used for channel settings and statistics.
 To increase the channel size write a line with the content below:

 ```bash
 $ echo "/pipeline 256" >> ctl